Peer Supporters at Keele are a group of trained student volunteers who can offer confidential mental health support to their fellow students.

 - They don’t have any personal relationships with students who use the service.

-- They don’t provide any academic support, but can signpost to the Peer Mentor service, which provides peer academic support.
+- They don’t provide any academic support, but can signpost to the Peer Mentor service, which provides peer academic support, and to your Academic mentor and Student Services.

 - Peer support is offered by students like you, who may have many similar experiences.
 Peer Supporters are all volunteers.

-- Peer Supporters undergo an application and selection process before attending thirty hours of training, and keep to a Peer Support Code of Practice.
+- Peer Supporters undergo an application and selection process before attending fifteen hours of training, and keep to a Peer Support Code of Practice.

 - Training is provided by qualified Peer Support Programme Trainers through the Keele University Counselling and Mental Health Support Service.